twentynineteen/ingest-tauri/TECHNICAL_DEBT.md

 - ✅ `ScriptFormatter.tsx` reduced from 717 to 175 lines (2025-11-18)
 - ✅ `TrelloCardsManager.tsx` reduced from 533 to 165 lines (2025-11-18)
 - ✅ `VideoLinksManager.tsx` reduced from 559 to 169 lines (2025-11-18)
+- ✅ `BreadcrumbsViewerEnhanced.tsx` reduced from 524 to 75 lines (2025-11-18)
-- Remaining: 4 files still exceed 500 lines
+- Remaining: 3 files still exceed 500 lines (sidebar.tsx, breadcrumbsComparison.ts, UploadDialog.tsx)

 **Target Resolution:** Q2 2026 (opportunistic refactoring)